 If it’s important to you that your grandparents or other distant relatives with limited mobility are at your wedding, make it a priority to choose a location that’s easy enough for them to get to—and be willing to compromise if it’s your partner’s family who needs a closer location.
 (Also, consider setting up a live stream of your wedding for any relatives or friends who truly can’t make it to your wedding location.)

 The budget rules all when it comes to wedding planning.
 OK, not all, but it plays a significant role in the decisions you make as a couple.
-Cities like New York and San Francisco are generally much more expensive than neighboring cities, towns, and suburbs.
+Wedding venues in New York and San Francisco are generally much more expensive than neighboring cities, towns, and suburbs.
 If your budget is limited but your ideal wedding location is expensive, pick a spot on the outskirts of the area.
 You can still have that major-city moment even if you host your wedding in the next suburb over.
 Trust us, the lower costs and stress will make it worth it.

 Once you narrow down where in the world you’re having the wedding, it’s time to secure a date and get this (wedding) party started.